Jake-Brewer/copilot-pdf-exporter/README.md

 - The script will prompt you to log in and interact with the Copilot UI as needed.
 - Ensure you have Chromium installed via Playwright.
 - All PDFs are saved in the directory you specify with `--save-dir`.
+- This project is tested and supported only on PowerShell 7+ (`pwsh`) and Poetry.
+- Use `&&` and `||` for conditional chaining in all terminal commands and scripts.
+- See [Microsoft Docs: about_Pipeline_Chain_Operators](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipeline_chain_operators?view=powershell-7.4) for more info.

 ---

 ## 🛠️ Troubleshooting

 - **Playwright not installed:**
-  - Run `pip install -r requirements.txt` and `playwright install`.
+  - Run `poetry install` and `poetry run playwright install`.
 - **Chromium not found:**
-  - Run `playwright install` to ensure all browsers are available.
+  - Run `poetry run playwright install` to ensure all browsers are available.
 - **Permission errors on save:**
   - Make sure the save directory exists and you have write permissions.
 - **Selector not found errors:**